HarryAllen1/jhstsa.org/pages/events/On-Demand-Video.md

 # On Demand Video

-Once participants receive the challenge details (required criteria, such as props and a line of dialogue) at the national TSA conference, they have 36 hours to produce a 60-second film that showcases video skills, tools, and communication processes.
+Once participants receive the challenge details (required criteria, such as props and a line of dialogue) at the state/national TSA conference, they have 36 hours to produce a 60-second film that showcases video skills, tools, and communication processes.
 The quality of the completed video production determines the finalists.

 [Event Guide](https://lwsd.sharepoint.com/:b:/r/sites/GR-JHS-TechnologyStudentAssociation-SCA/Shared%20Documents/23-24/Competition/Event%20Guides/HS%20-%20On%20Demand%20Video.pdf)